ivangfr/docker-swarm-environment/simple-service-keycloak-ldap/README.md

-# `docker-swarm-environment`
+# docker-swarm-environment
-## `> simple-service-keycloak-ldap`
+## `>` simple-service-keycloak-ldap

 In this example, we are going to deploy, into a cluster of Docker Engines in swarm mode, the applications present in the repository [`springboot-keycloak-openldap`](https://github.com/ivangfr/springboot-keycloak-openldap).

-So, let's start the Docker Engines cluster in swarm mode as explained [here](https://github.com/ivangfr/docker-swarm-environment#initializing-a-cluster-of-docker-engines-in-swarm-mode)
+So, let's start the Docker Engines cluster in swarm mode as explained in the main [README](https://github.com/ivangfr/docker-swarm-environment#initializing-a-cluster-of-docker-engines-in-swarm-mode)

 ## Prerequisite